 We recommend purchasing CDR credits from Climeworks for the following reasons:

-We are convinced that investments in their work right now are entirely being used to offset carbon as opposed to simply maximizing profit.
+We are convinced that investments in their work right now are entirely being used to remove carbon as opposed to simply maximizing profit

 The main drawback of Climeworks is that it is currently very expensive (around $1000/ton) to remove carbon relative to other options.
-This may be justified by the fact that supporting Climeworks will hopefully go toward reducing the cost of their frontier carbon-removal technology.
-You can purchase CDR credits from Climeworks at this link.
+This may be justified by the fact that supporting Climeworks will hopefully reduce the cost of their frontier carbon-removal technology, as we aim to illustrate in our long-term projections.
+You can purchase CDR credits from Climeworks on their website.

 Douglas W. Duncan and Eric A. Morrissey.
 “The Concept of Geologic Carbon Sequestration, Fact Sheet 2010-3122.”
 USGS Publications Warehouse, 2010, pubs.usgs.gov/fs/2010/3122/.

 “CCS Explained.”
 UKCCSRC, 13 Dec.
 2019, ukccsrc.ac.uk/ccs-explained/.

 Roberts, David.
 “Pulling CO2 out of the Air and Using It Could Be a Trillion-Dollar Business.”
 Vox, Vox, 4 Sept.
 2019, www.vox.com/energy-and-environment/2019/9/4/20829431/climate-change-carbon-capture-utilization-sequestration-ccu-ccs.